SViswanathanLab/TrPLet/README.md

 **Transcriptional Prediction of Lethality (TrPLet)**

-If used, please cite both:
+If used, please cite the most recent paper:

 _"Assembling a landscape of vulnerabilities across rare kidney cancers"_ (B. Li* & Sadagopan* et al.), bioRxiv 2024